£30.00

 We accept returns, please notify us within 14 days and ensure the item arrives back with us no later than 30 days after the order was received.

-Mavic Sport rim, hailing from France and in production during the 1970s (yet still new & unused after all this time!).
-Made from aluminium and weighing in at 290 grams - incredibly lightweight for a rim at that time.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.
+Panaracer Smoke Dart S.C tyre, hailing from Japan and in production during the 1990s (yet still new & unused after all this time!).
+Made from rubber and weighing in at 745 grams.
+A fine choice for keeping your classic bike authentic, but also great for any other compatible bike too.

 OVERVIEW